 The key objective is to deliver an integrated framework to cope with the interoperability issues that arise in diverse environments and Use Cases (WP6, T6.1).
-It is expected that modules will communicate with the platform through an application programming interface (API) developed in T5.1 and protocols developed in T2.2.
-Interfaces will be specified with clear adherence to exchangeability and compliance with existing standards.
+The framework includes multiple modules communicating with each other through an application programming interface (API) developed in T5.1 and protocols developed in T2.2.
+Interfaces are specified with clear adherence to exchangeability and compliance with existing standards.

-The conceptual design and high-level architecture of the LOTUS platform will also take into account the outcomes from the co-creation workshops organised in WP1 (T1.2) in order to facilitate an enduser and pilot-driven approach.
-The integrated system will, therefore, be developed in strong collaboration with the demonstration use cases and the individual participants and actors.
+The conceptual design and high-level architecture of the LOTUS platform also took into account the outcomes from the co-creation workshops organised in WP1 (T1.2) in order to facilitate an end-user and pilot-driven approach.
+The integrated system has been developed, therefore, in strong collaboration with the demonstration use cases and the individual participants and actors.